litdream/DevIntro/2018/12/basic-function.md

 ```

+The function "solution" has 5 parameters, explaining in order:
+- q : question number
+- a : first term of the math expression.
+- b : second
+- c : third
+- d : fourth

-This is the exactly how you use "Block" in Scratch.
+This is similar to how you use "Block" in Scratch.
 Python will provide different ways to use Functions.
 Stay tuned.